netxms/netxms-doc/admin/data-collection.rst

 processing configuration, you will be unable to determine actual reason for that event generation, and probably will get some unexpected results.
-If you need custom processing for specific threshold, you should create your own event first, and use this event in the threshold configuration.
-NetXMS has some preconfigured events that are intended to be used with thresholds.
+If you need custom processing for specific threshold, you should create your own event first, and use this event in the threshold configuration. |product_name| has some preconfigured events that are intended to be used with thresholds.
 Their names start with ``DC_``.